EbYVarghese18/DevOps_Project_03/README.md

 5. logout from dockerhub<br>

 6. deployment to kubernetes.
-(I have minkube setup already in my laptop.
+(I have minikube setup already in my laptop.
 Some other settings you have to complete in order to deploy to minikube)<br>

 I have used the environment variable for the TAG. <br>